GPChappell/Aloha-Apparel-Co/README.md

 # Aloha_project
-First project for the Web Development Professional course I am completing at Red Academy Vancouver
+Website project for the Web Development Professional course at Red Academy Vancouver.